ryanalden/esphome-jura-component/README.md

 <img src="HomeAssistant_interface.png" alt="drawing" width=55%/>

 To-Do:
+- Determine how to initiate the Force Rinse action on this model
 - Status of "Fill Beans", "Need Cleaning", "Need Flushing"
 - Actual machine power state (currently we use an 'Optimistic', 'Assumed State' Template switch in ESPhome)